Start A Club

 A number of croquet clubs lease their premises from their local Council, often in a park or recreation ground.
 A former bowls club makes an ideal location as the lawn will have been maintained to an appropriate standard and there will be the other facilities required.
 Golf clubs, cricket clubs and multi-sports clubs may have a suitable area available.
 Other possibilities include National Trust or similar properties and private landlords.

 Tenure is an important consideration.
-There is no point putting a lot of effort and money into developing a site to find it is taken away from you after a couple of years.
+There is no point in putting a lot of effort and money into developing a site to find it is taken away from you after a couple of years.
 15 years is a minimum period of tenure for a lot of grant-giving bodies.
 If you are sharing a site with another sport or sports as part of a multi-sports club you will probably not have a lease but try to get a formal agreement of what the overall club is expecting croquet to contribute, financially and in other ways, and what it will do for you.

 Court Construction and Maintenance